Fort Lee Restraining Order Lawyers

 Need a Lawyer for a Restraining Order from Fort Lee NJ?
 Call Us Now

 Through thoughtful preparation and discussions with the other party, we were able to obtain this terrific result for our client.
-If you are faced with a similar situation, we may be able to help.
-Call The Tormey Law Firm anytime for a free consultation.
+If you are faced with a similar situation in Fort Lee or surrounding communities in Bergen County, we may be able to help.
+Call The Tormey Law Firm anytime at (908)-336-5008 for a free consultation.